 Nondegree students.
-Nondegree students may take courses at ASU West according to the special provisions of this catalog on page 75 for undergraduate students and page 107 for graduate students.
+Nondegree students may take courses at ASU according to the special provisions of this catalog on page 75 for undergraduate students and page 107 for graduate students.

 Degree-seeking students.
 Degree-seeking students must meet the university admissions standards set by the Arizona Board of Regents (ABOR).
-Any student admitted to ASU may take courses at ASU West.
-In order to be admitted to an ASU West degree program, the student must meet ABOR admissions requirements and the specific admission requirements of the ASU West program.
+Any student admitted to ASU may take courses at any ASU campus.
+In order to be admitted to a West campus degree program, the student must meet ABOR admissions requirements and the specific admission requirements of the academic program.